mindbrix/Rasterizer/README.md

 Demo App
 -------

 The demo app can open SVG and PDF files.
 Use to -/+ keys to select PDF pages.
-Other key mappings are shown on the HUD.
+Other key mappings are shown on the HUD top left.

+Use the trackpad and/or mouse to drag and zoom/rotate the canvas around its center.
+Hold the `Shift` key to zoom/rotate around the pointer.

 A single font is used, settable via the fonts panel (`<Cmd>T`).